 Cynthia J. Campbell

 The Enforcement division enforces Alberta securities laws by discovering, investigating and prosecuting breaches of those laws with a view to both stopping current misconduct and preventing it in the future.
 This division’s goal is to protect investors and foster the integrity of Alberta’s capital market through deterrence, disruption and accountability.
 It engages in proactive, fair and visible enforcement action locally and collaborates with the Commission’s compliance divisions, other securities regulators, and Canadian and foreign police forces.

 Chief Financial Officer

 The Chief Financial Officer (CFO) is the ASC’s senior financial officer.
-The CFO’s office is responsible for effective internal control over financial reporting, annual budget preparation, administration of investment manager reporting and relations, coordination of risk management processes, and accurate and timely financial reporting to senior management, Commission Members and the Minister of Finance.
+The CFO’s office is responsible for effective internal control over financial reporting, enterprise risk management program, annual budget preparation, administration of investment manager reporting and relations, coordination of risk management processes, and accurate and timely financial reporting to senior management, Commission Members and the Minister of Finance.